ethereum/ethereum-org-website/README.md

 ### ethereum.org 2022 Contributor POAP

 - If you have committed any changes in 2022 so far that were merged into our repo, you have a POAP waiting!
-- This includes our dedicated translators on Crowdin
+- This includes our dedicated translators on Crowdin.

   [![Discord](https://img.shields.io/discord/714888181740339261?color=1C1CE1&label=Claim%20Your%20POAP!%20%7C%20Discord%20%F0%9F%91%8B%20&style=flat)](https://discord.gg/ethereum-org)

-- 👆 To claim your Contributor POAP, join our Discord server and paste a link to your contribution in the `#🥇 | proof-of-contribution` [channel](https://discord.com/channels/714888181740339261/1212737737916948530)
+- 👆 To claim your Contributor POAP, join our Discord server and paste a link to your contribution in the `#🥇 | proof-of-contribution` [channel](https://discord.com/channels/714888181740339261/1212737737916948530).

 - A member of our team will verify the request and DM you with a personalized link to claim your own freshly minted POAP collectible!